mdl29/scratchy/CONTRIBUTING.md

 When you think your code is ready to be merged to the project create a pull request.

 1. choose the title:
-    when your pull request link to an issue :
+    when your pull request is ready link to an issue :

     * **example :**` Resolves #ISSUEID : title of the issue `

     If you want to make a pull request to add new features but you don't have an issue, you must be create an issue and in them explain what you want add,resolves...
-Finally after have resolved him you can push your pull request respecting issue and pull request template.
+Finally after you have resolved her you can push your pull request respecting issue and pull request template.

 2. make a great description :